microsoft/graph-based-code-modelling/README.md

 ### Extractor Structure
 Data extraction is split into two projects:
-* `ExpressionDataExtractor`: This is the actual command-line utility and with some code to find and build C# projects in a directory tree.
+* `ExpressionDataExtractor`: This is the actual command-line utility with some code to find and build C# projects in a directory tree.
 * `SourceGraphExtractionUtils`: This project contains the actual extraction logic.
 Almost all of the interesting logic is in `GraphDataExtractor`, which